spokencloud/avaya-cloud-api/NodeJS/README.md

 # The Node.js API for the Avaya Public Cloud
 The API provides AgentClient class that could be used to create and delete agents in Avaya system.
 AgentClient also has method to retrieve a user token for an agent.

+    let agentClient = await createAgentClient(endpoint, apiKey);
+    agentClient.getUserToken(agentUsername)

 With this token, the agent could login to Avaya Webphone.

 The API also provides SubscriptionClient to subscribe to sub-account data.
 Please see sample source code for examples on how to use the API.

 Before using the API, please contact Avaya for api key and endpoint information.